 5. Responding to people who have experienced or are experiencing abuse

-The Poultry Club of Great Britain recognises that it has a duty to act on reports, or suspicions of abuse or neglect.
+The PCGB recognises that it has a duty to act on reports, or suspicions of abuse or neglect.
 It also acknowledges that taking action in cases of abuse is never easy.

 How to respond if you receive an allegation: